BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 git clone <REPOSITORY_URL>
 ```

-After cloning a few boba-repos and making a few personal projects you might end up with folder that look something like this:
+After cloning a few boba-repos and making a few personal projects you might end up with a folder structure that looks something like this:

 ```none
 /home